section-engineering-education/engineering-education/content/articles/classless-routing-using-ospf-protocol/index.md

 - **Wildcard Mask** - Inverses of subnet masks configured on interfaces used by OSPF to specify the range of IP addresses to examine for a match, usually 32 bit long.

-- A logical grouping of OSP[F networks, routers, and links with the same area identification is referred to as an **OSPF area**.
+- A logical grouping of OSPF networks, routers, and links with the same area identification is referred to as an **OSPF area**.
 A router within an area is requitred to have a topological database foe the area it is part of.

 - **OSPF neighbors** - Refers to the relationship that exists between two OSPF-enabled routers in the same OSPF area that are connected by a common network.